pulumi/docs/content/blog/copilot-lessons/index.md

     - artur-laksberg
     - adam-gordon-bell
 tags:
-    - copilot
+    - Copilot
     - ai
     - iac
 social:
     twitter: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features, it reveals exactly what users want!
     linkedin: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features (like a "--force" flag), it reveals exactly what users want!
 ---
 **Artur Laksberg is on the Copilot team here at Pulumi.
-CoPilot is an AI assistant for cloud infrastructure.
+Copilot is an AI assistant for cloud infrastructure.
 Today he shares key lessons from bringing Copilot to production—including an unexpected discovery about AI hallucinations.**

 While reviewing user feedback for Pulumi Copilot, our AI assistant for cloud infrastructure, one message caught my eye: "Your tool doesn't know anything!".
 Having just made some changes, I braced for the worst.
 But the evals were still looking strong, so what was going on?